kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 ## Spark Set up

 Spark reads the stream from Kafka ingest topic.
 Spark reads the Json stream and converts it to into a DataFrame that matches the data model in PostgreSQL.
-At the same time, spark also writes the data to Azure  Data Lake in Parquet format as it is.
+At the same time, spark also writes the data to Azure  Data Lake in Parquet format.
 Spark also managed the logic of insertion or update into PostgresSQL.
 Connection details (like passwords) are store in the `.env` files, which is listed in `.gitignore` so that the credentials are not shown in the repository.